ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ### Available Weapons

 There are nine weapons.
-Keep in mind you can add new attributes as weight, color, or even count how much one of these weapons can hurt!
+Keep in mind you can add new attributes like weight, color, or even how much each of these weapons hurts!

 - Rope
 - Knife